Gresham Divorce Mediation Lawyers

 It is likely Collaborative Law will cost more than Mediation as you are using two attorneys to reach the final decisions.
-However, if either of you wish to have your own attorney who is able to provide you individual legal advice, Collaborative Law may be the option for you.
+However, if either of you wishes to have your own attorney who is able to provide you individual legal advice, Collaborative Law may be the option for you.
 Again, you are avoiding the costs that a family attorney often incurs during in a traditional divorce such as service costs, discovery and appearing in court on various issues.
-In some cases, court is the right direction and may be necessary for a compete resolution of your issues.
-However,if you and your spouse can reach a settlement in several meetings you may be able to resolve your divorce in a much faster time frame and jointly work together as you reach your final decisions and also control legal costs.
+In some cases, the court is the right direction and may be necessary for a complete resolution of your issues.
+However, if you and your spouse can reach a settlement in several meetings you may be able to resolve your divorce in a much faster time frame and jointly work together as you reach your final decisions and also control legal costs.

 We offer free initial consultations for bankruptcy cases, and reduced flat rate initial consultations for other cases.